datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 - Every single file in this dataset is associated with an author and a time stamp for each modification thanks to :command:`datalad save`.
-- The raw dataset knows where the data came from thanks to :command:`datalad download-url`.
+- The raw dataset knows where the data came from thanks to :command:`datalad install` and :command:`datalad download-url`.
 - The subdataset is linked to the superdataset thanks to :command:`datalad install -d`.
-- The :command:`datalad run` command took care of linking the outputs of your analysis with the script and the input data it was generated from.
+- The :command:`datalad run` command took care of linking the outputs of your analysis with the script and the input data it was generated from, fulfilling the third YODA principle.

 Let's take a look at the history of the ``midterm_project`` analysis
 dataset: